myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/graph/getFollows.md

 ## #main

-Get a list of who the actor follows.
+Enumerates accounts which a specified account (actor) follows.

 ### Input